MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 > [!NOTE]
 > Trusted workspace access is currently in Public preview.
 Fabric workspace identity can only be created in workspaces associated with a Fabric capacity (F64 or higher).
 For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription).

-## Configure trusted workspace access in ADLS gen 2
+## Configure trusted workspace access in ADLS Gen2

 ### Resource Instance Rule